Five Ways to Create a Better Connection with Your Partner

 Ever wonder how your relationship became so routine and habitual?
 Do you find yourself going through the motions with your partner and yet you desire to feel more connected?

 When you’re on a vacation, it’s easy to connect with your partner and focus on that special bond between you two.
 Incorporating these five ways to create a better connection with your partner will help you during the other 51 weeks of the year while you’re not on a dreamy beach or snow top mountain!

 1.)
-Connect and check-in with yourself first.
+Connect and check in with yourself first.

-It’s going to be a lot harder to sustain a meaningful conversation with your loved one if you’re feeling insecure, irritable or exhausted.
+It’s going to be a lot harder to sustain a meaningful conversation with your loved one if you’re feeling insecure, irritable, or exhausted.
 Connection with your partner will be more genuine and intimate if and when you are centered with yourself and what’s going on internally.
-Take some time to invest in you.
+Take some time to invest in yourself.
 Challenge yourself, learn to love yourself, and show compassion towards yourself.
 Having a solid connection with yourself sets you up to have a stronger relationship with your partner.

 2.)
 Be present and open to learning new things about your partner.